jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

       (ii) an airport operator as defined in section 5 of the Civil Aviation Act 2023, for the purpose of operating an aerodrome in relation to which the airport operator is registered under that Act; or
     (h)
+    (ha) is a responsible SPV that is constructing or proposing to construct eligible infrastructure; or (hb) operates—
+      (i) an inland port (not contiguous with the coastal marine area) associated with a coastal port operated under the Port Companies Act 1988; or
-    (ha) is a responsible SPV that is constructing or proposing to construct eligible infrastructure; or (i) undertakes or proposes to undertake a project or work prescribed as a network utility operation for the purposes of this definition by regulations made under this Act,—
+      (ii) the landward operations of a seaward port operated under the Port Companies Act 1988; or (iii) Northport Limited, or an inland port associated with Northport Limited; or (i) undertakes or proposes to undertake a project or work prescribed as a network utility operation for the purposes of this definition by regulations made under this Act,—
   - **public work** includes work that relates to the construction of eligible infrastructure
   - **requiring authority** means—